ElBmann/FormGenerator/README.md

 ## FormGenerator

-This project was created to help clients with creating their orders, Po Imports, and Itmes for RHF.
+This project was created to help clients with creating their orders, Po Imports, and Itmes for the company web portal.

 ### The problem:
 <li>No validation- Clients are creating long SKU numbers, adding commas(which disrupts the import process), certain clients dont know how to opreate excel correctly</li>